ThePacielloGroup/cupper/content/patterns/writing/references.md

 ## Cross-references

-**Infusion** provides an easy mechanism to cross-reference patterns, by title, using the `pattern` shortcode.
+**Infusion** identifies the main content files in your documentation as _patterns_, and they're kept in the **content → patterns** folder.
+It's easy to cross-reference patterns using the `pattern` shortcode.
 For example, I can reference the {{% pattern "Notes & warnings" %}} pattern.
 Here's what the markdown looks like, including the shortcode:

 {{<codeBlock>}}
 I can reference the &#x7b;{% pattern "Notes & warnings" %}} pattern here.